Introduction to transition/transverion plots

 As with many other GenVisR functions we can add a heatmap of clinical data via the parameter

 clinData which expects a data frame with column names “sample”, “variable”, and “value”.
-A subset of the clinical data is available to download here, go ahead and load it into R. The clinical data contains information for all samples in the experiment however we are only interested in the discovery cohort, the next step then is to subset our clinical data to only those samples in our main plot.
+A subset of the clinical data is available available on genomedata.org which we will load into R directly.
+The clinical data contains information for all samples in the experiment however we are only interested in the discovery cohort, the next step then is to subset our clinical data to only those samples in our main plot.
 From there we can use melt() to coerce the data frame into the required “long” format and add the clinical data to the proportions plot with the

 clinData parameter.
 In order to more closely match the manuscript figure we will also define a custom color pallette and set the number of columns in the legend with the parameters